 The best broccoli and cheese recipe

 Cheese and broccoli were practically made for each other!
-Bringing the two together in baked veggie sticks and a grilled cheese sandwich can make the flavor actually appealing to picky eaters and is the best way to sneak veggies into family meals.
+Bringing the two together in broccoli mac and cheese and baked veggie sticks can make the flavor appealing to picky eaters and is the best way to sneak veggies into family meals.

 If you’re desperate to serve your kids something healthy and nutritious, this Cheesy Broccoli recipe has your back.
 Simple blanched broccoli is mixed into a homemade easy cheese sauce to transform a regularly boring side into something irresistible!